Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: More Qualitative Results

-We present a more qualitative comparison with universal baselines (\ie Encoder, Embedding, and Map) on U-Net-based Stable Diffusion V1.5~\citep{rombach2022high} and DiT-based Stable Diffusion V3~\citep{sd3}.
-In Figure~\ref{fig:attn_vis}, our method consistently disrupts the reference to the original image’s semantics, thereby leading to the generation of images that, regardless of the source image, primarily reflect the target semantic (e.g., tiger) during the editing process.
-Similar results are observed with the DiT-based Stable Diffusion V3 in Figure~\ref{fig:sd3_universal}, providing visual evidence that our method achieves more robust cross-architecture transferability than existing methods.
+We present a more qualitative comparison with universalized baselines (\ie Encoder, Embedding, and Map) on U-Net-based Stable Diffusion V1.5~\cite{rombach2022high} and DiT-based Stable Diffusion V3~\cite{sd3}.
+In Figure~\ref{fig:attn_vis}, our method consistently disrupts the reference to the original image’s semantics, thereby causing the editing process to be conditioned on the target semantic (\eg, tiger) rather than source, regardless of the input image.
+In the DiT-based Stable Diffusion V3 shown in Figure~\ref{fig:sd3_universal}, although the edited outputs do not clearly reflect the injected semantics, our method still exhibits reduced reliance on the original source images, indicating effective immunization transferability across different architectures.